19hours/sg-statutes/Acts/Banking Act.md

 [23/2001]

-(10) This section and the Third Schedule shall apply, with such modifications as may be prescribed by the Authority, to a merchant bank approved as a financial institution under section 28 of the Monetary Authority of Singapore Act (Cap.
-186) as if the reference to a bank in this section were a reference to such merchant bank.
+(10) This section and the Third Schedule shall apply, with such modifications as may be prescribed by the Authority, to a merchant bank as if the reference to a bank in this section were a reference to such merchant bank.

 [23/2001]

+[Act 5 of 2016 wef 30/11/2018]

+[Act 5 of 2016 wef 30/11/2018]

 ### Information of insolvency, etc.